 Despite the shotgun intro, Wynonna’s reunion with sister Waverly is surprisingly chill.
 We learn that Waverly’s not that thrilled with her boyfriend Champ, anyway.
 You know, the fellow who just appeared to be cheating on her with Wynonna?
 But purgatory has “limited dating options” … heh heh – or so she thinks right now… Anyhow, Wynonna instantly forgives Waverly for almost splattering her guts / the entire apartment full of buckshot, so I guess they’re even?

 In other news, Wynonna drinks.
 A lot.
-And I’m more than a little bit concerned for her wellbeing
+And I’m more than a little bit concerned for her wellbeing.

 We find out that Dolls is part of the Black Badge division of the U.S. Marshals that monitors “unexplainable activity.”
 Yay – I love classified divisions of semi-nefarious government agencies.
 That can only mean one thing: nasty things are afoot, and The Truth is Out There.

 Wynonna takes the truck.
 Where?
-“Home.”
-It appears to be an old homestead belonging to her family (We know because the shoddily dangling “Earp” sign above the entrance.)
+“Home,” which appears to be an old homestead belonging to her family (We know because the shoddily dangling “Earp” sign above the entrance.)
 The place is a mess.
 We get flashbacks about the fabled gun and learn of “revenants” that only the aforementioned magical firearm can eliminate.
 We find out there was an older sister, Willa, “the next Earp heir.”
 Supposedly the demons couldn’t attack the homestead, but they “figured out how to get around the bedrock,” whatever that means.
 We also find out there are seven revenants that have to be dispatched.
-One of them takes Willa.
+One of them took Willa.

 Wynonna finds a “welcome home, Wynonna” post-it note left for her in the house.
 Despite how friendly that might sound, Wynonna concludes, “We need that gun.”
 Sure enough, a creepy dude (the one who extracted Carl’s tongue) hides under a bridge, classic troll style.
 Apparently they’re trying to follow her to get the gun.
 This plan seems a bit too obvious.
 Also, this gun is really popular.

-Wynonna tells her aunt about the details of Curtis’s death, borrowing some (spelunking?) equipment to go get the gun.
+Wynonna tells her aunt about the details of Uncle Curtis’s death, borrowing some (spelunking?) equipment to go get the gun.
 Aunt Gus implies that Wynonna drank all the whiskey and offers her niece money to go back to Athens (Greece?
 Georgia?).
 “I love you, Wynonna, but you’re as broken as they come.”

 Back at the gun well, someone else is climbing out now.
 That person has man hands and some fancy, antique looking rings.

 Wynonna goes to Waverly’s apartment and finds a bunch of research her sis has been doing.
 “I told you.
-I’m ready to help,” she says, after walking in to find Wynonna in her apartment snooping around unannounced for the second time this episode.
+I’m ready to help,” Waves says, after walking in to find Wynonna in her apartment snooping around unannounced for the second time this episode.
 Waverly is super chill.

 More drinking in Shorty’s.

-In the bar, we see the man hands of rings guy from the well.
+In the bar, we see the man hands / fancy rings guy from the well.
 It turns out, he is a walking homage to Val Kilmer in that Tombstone movie from 1994 – the one that made all my male friends grow out twirly moustaches and call each other “huckleberry.”
 He also appears to know a lot about the gun.
 The gun’s name is “Peacemaker,” for instance.

 Gus is in intensive care.
 Dolls mentions the demons and claims Waverly may already be dead.
 Wynonna gets pissed, punches Dolls, and – in what we will come to know as typical Wynonna manner – impulsively buys a black Harley from Shorty with the inheritance money Gus gave her to leave town.